HawgBeat - Current outlook, salaries of Arkansas football assistant coaches

 Linebackers coach Michael Scherer was officially announced as the new defensive coordinator at UNLV under Odom on Thursday, and his departure created the open spot on staff for Woodson.
 Scherer made just $325,000 annually with Arkansas.

 On the other side of the ball, the Hogs lost tight ends coach Dowell Loggains, who left to take the offensive coordinator position at South Carolina.
-Pittman replaced Loggains with Morgan Turner, who pumped out plenty of NFL talent during his 13 years at the tight ends coach at Stanford.
+Pittman replaced Loggains with Morgan Turner, who pumped out plenty of NFL talent during his 13 seasons at Stanford.
 Arkansas saved $75,000 here and gained one of the more well-respected tight ends coaches in the nation at the same time.

 Here is a full list of the salary pool for Arkansas assistant coaches as of this publishing of this story.